YAMAHA vs. HONDA 2000 Watt Generator

 Also worth noting is that both of these models feature Parallel Connection capability, which allows you to link two EU20i generators or two EF2000iS generators by cable for close to double the output.
 This customer video review discusses the parallel connection feature:

-Warranty & Support: Neither Honda and Yamaha will leave you high and dry; both the Yamaha and Honda 2000 watt models boast a generous four-year domestic warranty, backed by the manufacturers’ national service networks.
+Neither Honda or Yamaha will leave you high and dry; both the Yamaha and Honda 2000 watt models boast a generous four-year domestic warranty, backed by the manufacturers' national service networks.

 We'll admit that you can't really go wrong with either of these units for your camping and caravanning power needs.
 But if you really want the best 2000W in the market, the Yamaha EF2000iS is smaller, lighter, quieter and has a longer running time.
 A worthy champion with some nice additional extras.

 Rated (Continuous) Output:

 |4.4 Litres||4.1 Litres|

 |490 x 280 x 445 mm||510 x 290 x 425 mm|